 - Irritation of mouth and gums (gingivitis) caused by appliances

 Malocclusion means the teeth are not aligned properly.

 Occlusion refers to the alignment of teeth and the way that the upper and lower teeth fit together (bite).
 The upper teeth should fit slightly over the lower teeth.
 The points of the molars should fit the grooves of the opposite molar.

-The upper teeth keep the cheeks and lips from being bitten and the lower teeth protect the tongue.
+The upper teeth keep you from biting your cheeks and lips, and your lower teeth protect your tongue.

 Other causes include:

 There are different categories of malocclusion:

 Most problems with teeth alignment are discovered by a dentist during a routine exam.
 Your dentist may pull your cheek outward and ask you to bite down to check how well your back teeth come together.
 If there is any problem, your dentist may refer you to an orthodontist for diagnosis and treatment.